Argentine presidential hopefuls tip-toe around debt negotiations

+* Says "several" upgrader units shutdown or minimized after fire at site in Canada's Alberta

-BUENOS AIRES Argentina's top presidential candidates say a deal to avoid a debt default is essential for their economic reform programs but they are not attacking the government's hard stance against "holdout" investors because it could be political suicide.
+BUENOS AIRES, July 8 Argentina's top presidential candidates say a deal to avoid a debt default is essential for their economic reform programs but they are not attacking the government's hard stance against "holdout" investors because it could be political suicide.

 Three main front runners have emerged ahead of next year's election.
 All are more business-friendly than outgoing President Cristina Fernandez, a fiery populist who denigrates holdout hedge funds suing Argentina as "vultures" out to bankrupt the government in their pursuit of huge profits.